 Eligibility overview: Washington, D.C., has one of the most generous Medicaid programs in the U.S., covering adults with household incomes up to 210% of the FPL as part of its expansion program.
 It also has programs for pregnant, parent/caretaker, elderly, disabled and child residents.

-Income requirements: The expansion covers adults without dependents who make up to $2,124.50 a month when applying on their own.
-Elderly, blind or disabled D.C. residents are eligible if they make up to 100% of the FPL ($1,011.67 per month for on individual in 2018) and have resources below $4,000 for one person.
-D.C. also covers pregnant women with incomes up to 319% of the FPL and parents/caretakers with incomes up to 216% of the FPL.
-That works out to $3,205.95 and $2,185.20 per month for a family of one, respectively.
+Income requirements: The expansion covers adults without dependents who make up to $2,082 a month when applying on their own.
+Elderly, blind or disabled D.C. residents are eligible if they make up to 100% of the FPL, or $1,063 per month for one individual, and have resources below $4,000 for one person.
+D.C. also covers pregnant women with incomes up to 319% of the FPL, or $3445 monthly, and parents/caretakers with incomes up to 216% of the FPL.

-How to apply: You can apply online at DC Health Link or by visiting your closest Income Maintenance Administration Service Center.
+How to apply for Washington, D.C.
+Medicaid: You can apply online at DC Health Link or by visiting your closest Income Maintenance Administration Service Center.

 Other notable programs: Long-term care and nursing home care services; Spend Down, a Medicaid program for people who exceed income limits, but have high medical bills; Emergency Medicaid for people who can’t qualify for standard Medicaid due to citizenship/immigration status.